 Some of the best cross-training shoes on the market today won’t cost you a lot of money.
-In fact, you can buy a pair of the best cross-training shoes leading brands have to offer for less than $100.
+In fact, you can buy a pair of the best cross-training shoes leading brands have to offer for $100 or less.

 Brands that offer the best cross-training shoes in the industry, which are equipped with leading tech and everything else you need to get a solid workout in while you’re in the gym, include Reebok, Nike, Converse, New Balance, Puma, Adidas and several others.
 And regardless of the workout, whether you’re doing heavy weightlifting or high-intensity interval training, there’s something out there for you.

-Below, consider choosing one of these 17 best cross-training shoes on the market today to work out in.
+Below, consider choosing one of these cross-training shoes on the market today to work out in.

 Watch on FN